 For all regular wear and tear on equipment, the ALS Society of New Brunswick and Nova Scotia covers the cost.
 Damages due to neglect or misuse of the equipment is at the cost of the client.
 If equipment is returned and is damaged due to neglect or misuse, the ALS Society may not be able to fulfill future equipment requests.
 All services for repair and maintenance on the equipment must go through the Client Services Team at the ALS Society.
 The ALS Society of New Brunswick and Nova Scotia is not responsible for any bills for equipment repair/maintenance if it does not get arranged by the ALS Society with a service provider.

 The ALS Society of New Brunswick and Nova Scotia supplies the breathing unit to the family at no cost.
 For health and safety reasons, breathing machines do not come with any of the supplies.
 The cost of the supplies such as dehumidification chambers, hoses, and masks are at the client’s expense.
-Terri Cooper will inform the client of these costs and where they are able to purchase them.
+Emily Wells will inform the client of these costs and where they are able to purchase them.

 For equipment that the ALS Society does carry, but may not have a unit available, there are several options.
 There is a waitlist for the requested equipment, on a first come, first serve basis.
 Once we receive that equipment back into inventory, we will work on getting it delivered to the client.
 On a case-by-case basis and when funding allows it, the ALS Society makes a co-payment on a piece of equipment for clients with insurance with the understanding that the equipment goes to the ALS Society once it’s no longer needed.
-For example, if a power chair is requested and the ALS Society does not have a power chair in inventory that matches the needs of the client, Terri Cooper will discuss the possibility of doing an insurance co-pay.
+For example, if a power chair is requested and the ALS Society does not have a power chair in inventory that matches the needs of the client, Emily Wells will discuss the possibility of doing an insurance co-pay.

 The Equipment Loan Program is funded by the provincial governments and donors.
 When the ALS Society of New Brunswick and Nova Scotia’s budget allows, we are able to purchase new equipment.
 We also get equipment from in-kind donations of gently used equipment.
 We take donations of equipment that is suitable for people living with ALS, is in good working order and no older than five years.
 For in-kind donations of equipment, we are able to provide a tax receipt for the market value of the donated equipment.
 The ALS Society of New Brunswick and Nova Scotia does not purchase used equipment.